niceyeti/SLIDE/README.md

 All contents of this repo are copyright Jesse Waite, 2014-2019.

-No license is granted for the commercial use of this code, methods, or algorithms.
+No license is granted for the commercial use of any contents of this repo, code, algorithms, or documentation.